intersystems-community/iris-datatransform-unittest/README.md

 * `<DataTransformClassName>/<name>.nfo.txt` **optional** simple info message you want to appear during the text execution.

 In case you are getting an error while running the test you will get:
-* `<DataTransformClassName>/<name>.gen.txt` **required** actual output of the data transform for the given input.
+* `<DataTransformClassName>/<name>.gen.txt` actual output of the data transform for the given input.
 You can compare this file Vs. the expected output to see what's wrong.